| Title: | Standard Methods for Use in Public Health Scotland |

 postcode.
 However, these regulations are liable to change over time.
 For

-does not validate whether a given
+this reason, format_postcode does not validate whether a given

 postcode actually exists, or whether specific numbers and letters are being